dannydeezy/blend/README.md

 - other users can publish an `COMMENT` message rating the quality of other users or the quality of their particular debt offerings
 - potential lender contacts borrower (can be through nostr-native private encrypted messaging or email or telegram or anything)
 - potential borrower posts a `CANCEL_REQUEST` to take down their listing
+- everything else is coordinated privately between lender and borrow, and they can publish public positive or negative `COMMENT` messages about the other one at any time

 #### OPEN_REQUEST
 a potential borrower will submit a message of type `OPEN_REQUEST` that will look something like this: